oneapp2015/learngit/readme.txt

-this is jbh's readme file.
+this is not jbh's readme file.